raueyhs/Baity/README.md

-A visual mod currently in development mainly for hypixel skyblock.
+A visual and utility mod currently in development mainly for hypixel skyblock.